Thuhong1210/Mardata/ Copy Phân tích MAR.md

 ### **Appendix B: Survey Questionnaire**

-**Attitudinal Loyalty Items (coding verificication needed):** 1\.
-I intend to continue shopping for traditional products on this platform 2\.
-I would recommend this platform to friends for traditional products 3\.
+**Attitudinal Loyalty Items:** 1.
+I intend to continue shopping for traditional products on this platform 2.
+I would recommend this platform to friends for traditional products 3.
 This platform is my first choice for traditional Vietnamese products

 **Scale:** 1 \= Strongly Disagree, 2 \= Disagree, 3 \= Neutral, 4 \= Agree, 5 \= Strongly Agree